jackyhuynh/Process_Sync_and_MultiThread_Optimization_using_Java/README.md

 **Research paper on Multi-Threading vs. Multi-Processing** applies to Operating System & Application.
 The research analyzes the fundamental of multiprocess and multithreading programming.
 The report paper also explains the basics of how operating system functions, and OS Scheduler Algorithms.
 I also implement the Producer-Consumer Problem using Conditional Variables to explain issues in OS Scheduler.
 The research paper can be used as a good reference for multithreading Engineers, or embedded System Engineers when developing Multi-Threading and Multi-Processing applications.

 The source code folder also include code example of Java Multithreading that was retrieved from Udemy course "Multi threading application development using Java".
-These source code provided solid foudation for Java application developer.
-For more details please visit Udemy.com.
+These source code provided solid foudation for Java application developer and can be applied  For more details please visit Udemy.com.
 Each folder exercise contain its own code and **Readme.md** file.
 Please refer to its for further details.

 Code examples for the online course [Java Multithreading, Concurrency & Performance Optimization](https://www.udemy.com/java-multithreading-concurrency-performance-optimization) of Author : **Michael Pogrebinsky**